mr4tt/zotbot/README.md

 - [donnemartin/system-design-primer: Learn how to design large-scale systems.
 Prep for the system design interview.
 Includes Anki flashcards.](https://github.com/donnemartin/system-design-primer#security)

 # computing_resources
+- [chubin/cheat.sh](https://github.com/chubin/cheat.sh) - the only cheat sheet you need

 - [Nix & NixOS | Reproducible builds and deployments](https://nixos.org/) - Nix is a tool that takes a unique approach to package management and system configuration.
 Learn how to make reproducible, declarative and reliable systems.

 - [VSCodium](https://github.com/VSCodium/vscodium) - binary releases of VS Code without MS branding/telemetry/licensing